Redwood National Park Camping Guide

 When do Redwood campgrounds open and close?

-Jedediah Smith and Elk Prairie campgrounds operate year-round, though they may switch to first-come, first-served during winter months.
+Jedediah Smith and Elk Prairie campgrounds operate year-round.
+In winter, Jedediah Smith limits access to the north loop only (sites 1-28 and cabins).
 Mill Creek Campground typically opens mid-May and closes in early October.
-Gold Bluffs Beach operates year-round but the access road (Davison Road) may close temporarily after heavy storms.
-Always check current conditions before arrival, as opening and closing dates can shift based on weather and road conditions.
+Gold Bluffs Beach operates year-round but Davison Road may close temporarily after heavy storms.
+Always check current conditions before arrival, as dates can shift based on weather and road conditions.

 How do I reserve a campsite in Redwood, and when should I book?